Senior Partner & Managing Director

 Consider the opposite scenario, though.
 Our research, which included surveys of companies and consumers, found that consumers are more willing to do business with companies they trust to manage their data.
 It stands to reason that as consumers decrease spending with companies they don’t trust, they will increase it with those they do.
 So, both to avoid the looming downsides of poor data use and to capture the upside potential of optimal data use, companies must be able to prove to consumers that they can manage data well.
 They must become trusted data stewards.

 Few companies have attained that status.
 To do so, they must establish a set of best practices and work to embed a new mindset about consumer data usage: that companies themselves own the responsibility of ensuring that consumers and other stakeholders (such as regulators) fully understand the collection and use of consumer data.
 This article outlines the best practices required to achieve trusted data stewardship—both internally focused practices that define how a company collects, manages, and uses data and externally focused practices that establish how it engages with its stakeholders about its collection and use of data.
-Further, we will soon introduce a diagnostic that companies can use to assess their progress relative to both competitors and state-of-the-art data stewardship benchmarks.
+Further, we have developed a diagnostic that companies can use to assess their progress relative to both competitors and state-of-the-art data stewardship benchmarks.
 (See “What Is a Trusted Data Steward?
 Where Does My Company Stand?”)

 A company that is a trusted data steward manages the collection of consumer data even before the collection occurs: Which data will we gather and why?
 How will we ensure that consumers understand and approve our data capture?
 Finely tuned management must continue, as the gathered data is properly stored, secured, and repurposed, always with transparency and adherence to policies and procedures that govern access, notifications, and permissions.
 A trusted data steward also stands ready to address any real or perceived misuses of consumer data, and it measures and shares its performance on all fronts.